sqrl-planner/hooky/README.rst

 Hooky
 =====

-Hooky is a Python Module have a list-like object called List, and a dict-like object called Dict.
+Hooky is a Python Module contain a list-like class and a dict-like class with theirs hook point member functions which would called when data is changing.

 For more information visit http://hooky.readthedocs.io